Logo

 30 to 45 min

-On a clear morning, climb a few minutes above the village for a clean line of sight toward Reo Purgyil, the highest peak of Himachal Pradesh at around 6,816 metres.
-The light is best within the first hour after sunrise.
-After that, the haze starts.
+Climb a few minutes above the village on a clear morning for a clean line of sight toward Reo Purgyil, the highest peak of Himachal Pradesh at around 6,816 metres.
+First light is what matters.
+The snow on the summit catches the sun before anything else in the valley does.
+After that first hour, the haze starts.

 Eat one slow meal in a village kitchen